Education in the Democratic Republic of the Congo: Data sources

 Education data are compiled through an established statistical collection system.
 The primary official source of data on the school system is the Statistical Yearbook (Annuaire statistique), a publication that presents figures by province and by year of study for various indicators.
 Throughout the 1990s, information was still gathered and processed manually, but publication ceased.
 Between 1998, during the Second Congo War, and the most recent academic year, data were collected only in regions under government control.
-Consequently, enrollment statistics from 1990–2000 are largely estimative and prone to wide errors.
+Consequently, enrollment statistics from 1990 to 2000 are largely estimative and prone to wide errors.
 From 2000–2001 onward, data from provinces at least partly under government control became fairly dependable, though missing reports from some schools, often due to transport issues, required data corrections.
 After the 2001–02 peace accord, the nationwide collection of education statistics was reinstated.

 A second annual data source for the education system is SECOPE, which operates a computerized database covering teachers, schools, and students.
 SECOPE's figures generally align with those in the Statistical Yearbook.
 The third source is a UNICEF household survey that provides insights into primary school enrollment for the years 1999–2000 and 2000–2001.
 The fourth source, derived from RESEN (Rapport d'état du système éducatif national) studies, includes surveys conducted among public and private schools, as well as parents.